drupalprojects/views_revisions/README.txt

   Front Page Views UI:            admin/structure/views/view/frontpage/edit Front Page Views Revisions:     admin/structure/views/revisions/frontpage

-Click the 'View' link in the revision's table to see the ctools export data for the View.
+Click the 'View' link in the revisions table to see the ctools export data for the View.
 To revert a view, copy the ctools export data from the revision and then go to:

   admin/structure/views/import

-Compatability note, this module is designed to work with the 7.x-3.x version of the Views module.
+Check the box to 'Replace an existing view if one exists with the same name' and then hit the 'Import' button.
+This will bring you back to the Views UI form with the reverted settings ready for you to save.
+At this point, it is recommended to create another revision while saving, that way you can save a backup copy of the changes you are about to get rid of.

+Finally, hit the 'Save' button to bring the revised copy of the view back.